lightbend/cloudflow/installer/README.md

 - NFS - a supporting component that provides a shareable file system to enable storage for stateful applications

 **Download and run the [bootstrap script](https://github.com/lightbend/cloudflow/releases/download/v1.3.3/bootstrap-install-script-1.3.3.sh) to deploy the installer and instantiate a `cloudflow` custom resource.**

+NOTE: During installation, the installer will prompt you twice, once to select a storage class that supports read-write-many (RWM) and once to select a storage class that supports read-write-once (RWO).
+Make sure you have the appropriate storage classes already available in your Kubernetes cluster before attempting to install Cloudflow.
+Most cloud providers already provide a default storage class that supports RWO.
+For your convenience, the installer will install an NFS storage provisioner that supports RWM.
+But you may want to use a solution native to your cloud provider (e.g. AzureFile on AKS and Elastic File System/EFS on EKS).

 ### Uninstalling